jundalisay/spblist/content/en/research/yang/lecture/section-03.md

 There are a number of ways to see why we should interpret the gauge symmetry as a redundancy of the system.

 Roughly speaking, all of them boil down to the statement that the theory fails to make sense unless we identify states related by gauge transformations.

-This can be see classically where the equations of motion (2.9) and (2.10) do not uniquely specify the evolution of Aμ , but only its equivalence class subject to the identification (2.11).
+This can be see classically where the equations of motion (2.9) and (2.10) do not uniquely specify the evolution of `Aμ`, but only its equivalence class subject to the identification (2.11).

 In the quantum theory, the gauge symmetry is needed to remove various pathologies which arise, such as the presence of negative norm states in the Hilbert space.

-A more precise explanation for the redundancy comes from appreciating that Yang-Mills theory is a constrained system which should be analysed as such using the technology of Dirac brackets; we will not do this here.
+A more precise explanation for the redundancy comes from appreciating that Yang-Mills theory is a constrained system which should be analysed as such using the technology of Dirac brackets.
+We will not do this here.

-Our best theories of Nature are electromagnetism, Yang-Mills and general relativity.
+Our best theories of Nature are:
+- electromagnetism
+- Yang-Mills
+- general relativity

 Each is based on an underlying gauge symmetry.
-Indeed, the idea of gauge symmetry is clearly something deep.
+The idea of gauge symmetry is clearly something deep.

 Yet it is, at heart, nothing more than an ambiguity in the language we chose to present the physics?

 Why should Nature revel in such ambiguity?

-There are two reasons why it’s advantageous to describe Nature in terms of a redundant set of variables.
-First, although gauge symmetry means that our presentation of the physics is redundant, it appears to be by far the most concise presentation.
+There are 2 reasons why it is advantageous to describe Nature in terms of a redundant set of variables.

+1. Gauge symmetry means that our presentation of the physics is redundant, it appears to be by far the most concise presentation.

-For example, we will shortly describe the gauge invariant observables of Yang-Mills theory;
-they are called “Wilson lines” and can be derived from the gauge potentials Aμ .
+For example, we will shortly describe the gauge invariant observables of Yang-Mills theory.
+They are called “Wilson lines” and can be derived from the gauge potentials `Aμ`.

-Yet presenting a configuration of the Yang-Mills field in terms of a complete set of Wilson lines would require vastly more information specifying the four matrix-valued fields Aμ .
+Yet presenting a configuration of the Yang-Mills field in terms of a complete set of Wilson lines would require vastly more information specifying the 4 matrix-valued fields `Aμ`.

-The second reason is that the redundant gauge field allow us to describe the dynamics of the theory in a way that makes manifest various properties of the theory that we hold dear, such as Lorentz invariance and locality and, in the quantum theory, unitarity.
-This is true even in Maxwell theory: the photon has two polarisation states.
-Yet try writing down a field which describes the photon that has only two indices and which transforms nicely under the SO(3, 1) Lorentz group; its not possible.
+2. The redundant gauge field allows us to describe the dynamics of the theory in a way that makes manifest various properties of the theory that we hold dear, such as Lorentz invariance and locality and, in the quantum theory, unitarity.

+This is true even in Maxwell theory: the photon has 2 polarisation states.

+Yet try writing down a field which describes the photon that has only 2 indices and which transforms nicely under the SO(3, 1) Lorentz group; its not possible.

-Instead we introduce a field with four indices – Aμ – and then use the gauge symmetry to kill two of the resulting states.
+Instead we introduce a field with 4 indices – Aμ – and then use the gauge symmetry to kill two of the resulting states.

 The same kind of arguments also apply to the Yang-Mills field, where there are now two physical degrees of freedom associated to each generator T a.